DocMinus/bengal-ai-classifier/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/DocMinus/bengal-ai-classifier/main?urlpath=%2Fvoila%2Frender%2F%20bengal_vs_cats_app.ipynb)

+*Click on the icon for running this app directly!
+The startup of the "mybinder.org" app can take some time, so be patient!*

 This is a simple proof of concept Jupyter to web-app, using a FastAI (Pytorch based) deep learning classifier of cat-pictures.
 It focuses on Bengal cats.

 The classification is simply<br>
 *bengal / other / cartoon*

-**!The startup of the "mybinder.org" app can take some time, so be patient.!**

 Note to self:<br>
 *requirements.txt* is necessaryfor mybinder to work.
 Also requires the tag "main" to work properly.